 In 2012 I was shortlisted for the 'Welsh Artist of the Year' competition for my painting ' The Rusted Iron Shards of Choking Air.'
 Since leaving my teaching job a year or so ago my career as an artist has gone from strength to strength.
 I have exhibited regularly in both solo and group exhibitions and have an ever growing portfolio of work..
 I now have a small studio tucked away amongst the shops in Abergavenny.
-I sell pictures across south east Wales and have exported work all around the world.
+I sell pictures throughout Wales and have exported work all around the world.

 For As Long as Forever is